Adding formulas

 Insert a placeholder by clicking on a data point

-If you are working directly with hierarchy values in a formula, you can type a period (.) and one of the properties MemberTimeMemberNumberUniqueName, or Caption, or choose it from the popup.
-(If no property is specified, Caption is used by default.)
+If you are working directly with hierarchy values in a formula, you can type a period (.) and one of the following properties of a hierarchy member: MemberTimeMemberNumberUniqueName, or Caption, or choose one of these from the popup that appears.
+If no property is specified, Caption is used by default.

 Accessing hierarchy member properties